pfreyp/SC17_Developer_Lab/README.md

 ## 1. Session setup

-In this section, you will access a pre-configured machine and remote desktop to that machine.
+In this section, you will access an EC2 F1 machine pre-configured with Gnome.
+You will "remote desktop" to that machine and load the Lab design files and instructions.
 [Setting up the session](Setup.md).

 ## 2. Running "hello world"